 Two Kids are not always better than one, especially when one is an impostor!
 "The Deadly Double", Gary Freidrich story, Al Kurzrok letters.

 Trimpe's last inking job over Roth appeared in Rawhide Kid # 67, December 1968.
 The final Roth drawn story was presented in Kid Colt # 140 (November 1969) when that title was revived.
-At that point Trimpe was busy working on the Hulk, so Vince Colletta inked the story, and did a nice job.
+At that point Trimpe was busy working on the Hulk, so Vince Colletta inked the story.
 Colletta would be assigned the inking duties over Roth when he moved to DC and penciled Lois Lane for a long spell, beginning with # 106, November 1970.

-Herb Trimpe became a solid craftsman, taking over the Hulk comic from Marie Severin and working with her brother John, who superbly inked many of his stories.
-Trimpe worked steadily for Marvel for over 30 years.
-In addition to his run on the Incredible Hulk, Trimpe drew SHIELD, Ka-Zar, Ant-Man, Godzilla and Indiana Jones.
-In the 1985 Trimpe returned to the western genre, penciling a four-issue Rawhide Kid mini-series.
-Trimpe still draws the occasional comic book, as well as producing commission work.
-He is also a hell of a nice guy.
+Herb Trimpe became a solid craftsman, taking over The Incredible Hulk from Marie Severin and working with her brother John, who superbly inked many of his stories.
+For over thirty years Trimpe worked steadily for Marvel.
+In addition to his run on the Incredible Hulk, Trimpe drew Nick Fury, Agent of S.H.I.E.L.D.
+"Ka-Zar", "Ant-Man", Defenders, Godzilla and Indiana Jones and many others.
+In 1985 Trimpe returned to the western genre, penciling a four-issue Rawhide Kid mini-series.
+Trimpe was often seen on the convention circuit and produced commission work.
+He was a hell of a nice guy who, sadly, passed away in April, 2015.

-After the cancellation of Kid Colt, Werner Roth moved onto other strips, returning to X-Men for a period, over layouts by Don Heck, assisted on Avengers Special # 2, and a final western, the Gunhawk feature that appeared in Western Gunfighters.
-The majority of Roth's work appeared at DC in the early 1970's, returning to romance stories, mysteries and, as noted, Lois Lane.
+After the cancellation of Kid Colt, Werner Roth moved onto other strips, returning to X-Men for a period, over layouts by Don Heck, assisted on Avengers Special # 2, and a final western, the "Gunhawk" feature that appeared in Western Gunfighters.
+The majority of Roth's 1970s work was for DC, returning to romance stories, mysteries and, as noted, Lois Lane.
 Roth died of cancer on June 28, 1973, at the age of 52.
-Although Roth's style was more subdued than many of his peers, especially the larger than life "Kirby dynamic" that typified Marvel's Super-Hero line, his art has a quality of design and sincerity and .
-Roth's son Gavin passed away a few years ago, but a few years earlier I tracked him down, and he kindly responded to my numerous questions about his father, allowing his reply to be printed as a sidebar with my article in Alter Ego.
-Gavin had this to say about his fathers work method:
+Although Roth's style was more subdued than many of his peers, especially the larger than life "Kirby dynamics" that typified Marvel's Super-Hero line, his art had a quality of design and sincerity.
+Roth's son, Gavin, has also passed away, but some years back I was fortunate to contact him via email.
+He kindly responded to my numerous questions about his father and allowed me to publish his responses as a sidebar to accompany my article in Alter Ego.
+Gavin had this to say about his father's work method:

 "Dad's training was more meticulous, starting with plotting the pages out, tightening it up, and finally finished pencils.
 When I say finished pencils, I mean that you could look at the page and the artwork sparkled.
 It had life; it was finished."